 Bromate monitoring is required at the entrance to the distribution system whenever ozone is used to treat drinking water.
 BRWTP is the only treated water source that supplies ozonated water to the City of Santa Fe.
 Compliance is based on the running annual average (RAA) of monthly samples collected from BRWTP finished water.
-The results are summarized in the table below and indicate that the levels were in compliance with bromate requirements for all of 2021 t = units are PPB (ug/L)
+The results a resummarized in the table below and indicate that the levels were in compliance with bromate requirements for all of 2022.

-MCL† MCLG† Average LRAA† 2020 ‡ Typical Source Bromate§ 10 ZERO 2021 2.0 Low † High † By-product of drinking water disinfection
+MCL† MCLG† Average LRAA† Typical Source Bromate§ 10 ZERO 2022 2.0 Low † High † By-product of drinking water disinfection